Communist Party of Finland (1994): Deva – SKPy's electoral front

-In 1987 parliamentary elections Deva got 4.3% of votes and four MPs.
-In 1988 presidential elections Deva candidate Jouko Kajanoja got under 2 per cent of the votes.
-Not even all members of SKPy supported Kajanoja who was the party chairman.
+In the 1987 parliamentary elections, Deva got 4.3% of votes and four MPs.
+In the 1988 presidential elections, Deva candidate Jouko Kajanoja received under 2% of the votes.
+Not even all members of SKPy supported Kajanoja, who was the party chairman.
 Deva was closed down in 1990 after Left Alliance was founded and most of its members joined the new party.